rohnugu/base-drafts/draft-ietf-quic-http.md

 MAY be offered in the same handshake.

 While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP-specific settings are conveyed in the SETTINGS frame.
-After the QUIC connection is established, a SETTINGS frame ({{frame-settings}}) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (Stream ID 2 or 3, see
+After the QUIC connection is established, a SETTINGS frame ({{frame-settings}}) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (see {{control-streams}}).
-{{stream-mapping}}).
 The server MUST NOT send data on any other stream until the client's SETTINGS frame has been received.

 ### Draft Version Identification